A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: Introduction

 Assessing the full benefits of \ac{QSDC} over \ac{QKD} requires careful inspection.
 Specifically, the secure rate of~\ac{QKD} and~\ac{QSDC} can only be assessed \emph{after} a channel estimation phase.
 Since~\ac{QKD} solely focuses on generating random secret keys that need not be known beforehand, post-processing in the form of reconciliation~\cite{Brassard1993SecretkeyReconciliation,Martinez-Mateo2013KeyReconciliation} and privacy amplification~\cite{Bennett1995GeneralizedPrivacy} is performed \emph{a posteriori} once the channel quality is known.
 In particular, reconciliation and privacy amplification can be made universal.\footnote{Strictly speaking, only privacy amplification is universal; however, in practice, reconciliation algorithms are flexible enough to adapt to varying channel conditions~\cite{Elkouss2009EfficientReconciliation}.} For~\ac{QSDC} with quantum memories, the joint encoding for reliability and secrecy with a wiretap code can, in principle, be deferred to after the estimation phase.
 However, with the exception of~\cite{Bellare2012SemanticSecurity,Chou2022ExplicitWiretap,Wu2022QuantumSecure}, many wiretap code constructions are not universal~\cite{Thangaraj2007ApplicationsLDPC,Mahdavifar2011AchievingSecrecy,Rathi2013PerformanceAnalysis,Chou2016PolarCoding}.
 The situation is even more challenging for~\ac{QMF}-\ac{QSDC} since the joint encoding for reliability and secrecy should not only be universal but also happen \emph{a priori} before channel estimation.
 This situation is similar to the one encountered in wiretap coding over channels with uncertainty, such as wireless channels, for which solutions have been proposed~\cite{Bloch2008WirelessInformationtheoretic,Gungor2013SecrecyOutage,Tahmasbi2020LearningAdversarys}.
 In brief, the main idea is to avoid leakage by provisioning secret keys ahead of time and systematically one-time padding messages.
 Secret keys are re-generated \emph{a posteriori}, once channel conditions allow, and added to a pool for later consumption; this operation requires key generation from coded sequences, which is more challenging than from uncoded (\ac{i.i.d.}) ones.

-The main contributions of this work are: \begin{inparaenum}[1)] \item the proposal of a \ac{QMF}-\ac{QSDC} protocol that does not rely on wiretap coding, and \item an approach that employs a code for reliability and universally extracts secret keys from codewords, which are coded sequences. \end{inparaenum}
+The main contributions of the present work are: \begin{inparaenum}[1)] \item the proposal of a \ac{QMF}-\ac{QSDC} protocol that does not rely on wiretap coding, and \item an approach that employs a code for reliability and universally extracts secret keys from codewords, which are coded sequences. \end{inparaenum}

 The remainder of the paper is organized as follows.
+Section~\ref{sec:notation} introduces the notation.
 We present our system model and protocol in Section~\ref{sec:system-and-protocol}.
 And we analyze the extracted key length of the protocol in Section~\ref{sec:key-rate-analysis}.
 Additional details can be found in the arXiv preprint~\cite{Su2026QuantumMemoryFreeQuantum}.